On the Moy-Prasad filtration: Introduction

 Moreover, to help the reader, we will adhere to the convention of labeling roots in $\Phi$ by Greek letters: $\alpha, \beta, \hdots$, and roots in $\Phi_K$ by Latin letters: $a, b, \hdots$.

-\textbf{Acknowledgment.} The author thanks her advisor, Benedict Gross, for his support.
+\textbf{Acknowledgment.} The author thanks her advisor Benedict Gross for his support.
 In addition, she thanks Mark Reeder for his lectures on epipelagic representations and inspiring discussions during the spring school and conference on representation theory and geometry of reductive groups.
-The author also thanks Jeffrey Adler, Stephen DeBacker, Brian Conrad, Wee Teck Gan, Thomas Haines, Tasho Kaletha, Gopal Prasad, Beth Romano, Cheng-Chiang Tsai and Zhiwei Yun for interesting discussions related to this paper.
-Moreover, the author is particularly grateful to Jeffrey Hakim for comments on an initial draft, to Loren Spice for carefully reading part of an earlier version of this paper, and to Stephen DeBacker for his feedback on several versions of the introduction.
+She also thanks Jeffrey Adams, Jeffrey Adler, Stephen DeBacker, Brian Conrad, Wee Teck Gan, Thomas Haines, Tasho Kaletha, Gopal Prasad, Beth Romano, Cheng-Chiang Tsai and Zhiwei Yun for interesting discussions related to this paper.
+Moreover, the author is particularly grateful to Jeffrey Hakim for comments on an initial draft, to Loren Spice and Siu-Fung Wong for carefully reading part of an earlier version of this paper, and to Stephen DeBacker for his feedback on several versions of the introduction.
+The author also thanks an anonymous referee for some comments and suggestions.